 What is Tamiflu?

-Tamiflu is used to treat influenza in people 2 weeks of age and older who have had flu symptoms for 2 days or less.
-Oseltamivir may also be given to prevent influenza in people who are at least 1 year old, who may be exposed but do not yet have symptoms.
-Oseltamivir will not treat the common cold.
+Tamiflu is used to treat flu symptoms caused by influenza virus in people have had symptoms for less than 2 days.
+This medicine may also be given to prevent influenza in people who may be exposed but do not yet have symptoms.
+Tamiflu will not treat the common cold.

 Tamiflu is used to treat flu symptoms caused by influenza virus in patients who have had symptoms for less than 2 days.
 It may also be given to prevent influenza in people who may be exposed but do not yet have symptoms.
 This medicine will not treat the common cold.